Sergejus/pv-sim/README.md

 The pattern is a combination of multiple cyclic load patterns, from always on (fridge, AC, heater, etc.) and manually operated (stove/oven, kettle, lights, vacuum cleaner) appliances.

 PV values from the example graph clearly show a slightly skewed production curve.
-The curve could be modelled as a normal distribution or a Weibull distribution.
+The curve could be modeled as a normal distribution or a Weibull distribution.
-However, to reduce complexity and match the curve as closely as possible a quadratic model with two linear is chosen.
+However, to reduce complexity and match the curve as closely as possible a quadratic model with two linear extensions is chosen.

 ## Author

 **Sergejus Martinenas**